-Parsons’ move to The Byrds could be viewed as him chasing a bigger paycheck, but he was never out to compromise his music for money (he was already rich, anyways).
-He simply had his sights set on bigger things and The Byrds were the ideal band for him to get closer to his rock star dreams.
-As one of the most iconic bands of the 1960s, they helped popularize both folk-rock and psychedelic rock, charting numerous songs over the course of a few year span.
-When bassist and guitarist Chris Hillman recruited Parsons to join the band, Roger McGuinn, The Byrds’ leader, initially thought they had hired a piano player.
-It didn’t take long for them to realize their newest member had an abundance of talent and his enthusiasm for country music immediately impacted the direction of their next record.
+Parsons’ move to The Byrds lined up with his yearning desire for the spotlight and instantly gained him more visibility.
+Though musically the ISB was in tune with Parsons’ artistic ambitions, he simply had his sights set on bigger things and The Byrds were the ideal band for him to get closer to his rock star dreams.
+As one of the most iconic groups of the 1960s, The Byrds helped popularize both folk-rock and psychedelic rock, charting numerous songs over the course of a few year span.
+When bassist Chris Hillman recruited Parsons to join the band, Byrds leader Roger McGuinn initially thought they had hired a piano player.
+It didn’t take long for them to realize their newest member was loaded with talent and his enthusiasm for country music immediately impacted the direction of their next record.

-The Byrds were not new to the flavors of country by any means, as they had experimented with elements of it throughout their first five records (see “Satisfied Mind”).
-Now with David Crosby out and Parsons in the lineup, on Sweetheart of the Rodeo, they jumped all the way in, merging California and Nashville like no one had ever done before.
+The Byrds were not new to the flavors of country, as they had experimented with elements of it throughout their first five records (see “Satisfied Mind”).
+With David Crosby out and Parsons in, they jumped all the way in, merging California and Nashville like no one had ever done before on their sixth studio album Sweetheart of the Rodeo.
 They took Bob Dylan songs (as they always did) and recreated them into dreamy, pedal steel singalongs (“You Ain’t Goin’ Nowhere” and “Nothing Was Delivered”).
 They turned quiet oldies ballads into honky tonk ditties and banjo guitar jams (“You’re Still On My Mind” and “Pretty Boy Floyd”).
-The album marked the deepest immersion into country music ever recorded by a rock band, especially a major one.
+The album marked the deepest immersion into country music ever recorded by a rock band, especially one with major commercial viability.

-Parsons short stint with The Byrds saw him make the jump from being a traditional and fairly well-versed folk singer to that of a compelling songwriter and visionary.
-Though seemingly still very young and relatively unexposed to the vices that would eventually lead to his demise, the characters in Parsons’ songs showed shades of a lonely, tormented soul, something that would appear extremely prevalent on his future records, especially with the Burritos.
-“I pray every night for death to come,” he cries on “Life in Prison.”
+Parsons’ short stint with The Byrds saw him make the jump from being a traditional and well-versed folk singer to that of a compelling songwriter and visionary.
+Though seemingly still very young and relatively unexposed to the vices that would eventually lead to his demise, Parsons’ songs began to elicit shades of a lonely, tormented soul – something that would appear extremely prevalent on future recordings.
+His harrowing delivery on likes like “I pray every night for death to come” (“Life in Prison”) still prompts intense dolor.

 Before the year was over, Parsons was out of The Byrds, but his impact would be felt for years to come.